reactorlabs/rir/documentation/debugging.md

     PIR_WARN_INTERNING=
         1           warn when an interned object's UUID changes and other inconsistencies.
 Superseded by PIR_LOG_INTERNING

+    PIR_LOG_COMPILER_PEER_DETAILED=
+        1           log the contents of every request sent to and received by the compiler client or server

     PIR_LOG_COMPILER_CLIENT=
-        1           log every request sent to the compiler server and every response received
+        1           log every request sent to the compiler server and every response received.
+Superseded by PIR_LOG_COMPILER_PEER_DETAILED

     PIR_WARN_COMPILER_CLIENT=
         1           warn when the compiler client connection times out or closes.
 Superseded by PIR_LOG_COMPILER_CLIENT